It was the best of times. It was the worst of times. It just kinda sucked.

 It was a disappointing night for Marquette, but still a spectacular season for Bond Shymansky's squad.
 The Golden Eagles close the season out 26-6 overall and 15-1 in conference.
 The ladies dominated the Big East claiming the regular season and tournament championships.
 With this year's strong freshman class of Bailey, Niemann, Nele Barber, and Teal Schnurr working alongside veterans Ellie Rauch and Lindsey Gosh, the program's future looks quite bright.

-This is just Marquette's third appearance in the, yet it was the squad third consecutive trip.
+This is just Marquette's third appearance in the NCAA tournament, yet it was the squad third consecutive trip.
 Friday's win over Louisville got this year's senior class to 100 wins in their careers.
 THANK YOU to Elizabeth Koberstein, Julie Jeziorowski, Catherine Mayer, Courtney Mrotek, Casey Read, and Rachel Stier.
 You've been a delight to cheer for, and it's because of your hard work and determination that this program has gotten to this point, where only bigger and better things are in the future.